Two Chefs Brewing Funky Falcon

 Verdict & Opinion

 Two chefs walk into a brewery.
 This isn't a joke — it's why Amsterdam's most popular non-alcoholic beer tastes this good.
 When Sanne and Martijn quit their chef jobs to brew full-time, they brought finely tuned taste buds and a refusal to accept mediocre beer.
 The result?
 Funky Falcon, a pale ale so popular it became their golden goose.
-Not bad for a bird.

-If you're in Amsterdam, grab one.
-If not, order a case.
+At €2.91, you're paying for a brewery that crowdfunded €1.3 million because people believed in what they were making.
 This falcon flies at 0.2% altitude and nails the landing every time.
 Hero status confirmed.